 - CRO best practices.
 How much Conversion Rate Optimization has been done on the site?
 A common thing sellers miss is having comparison tables on their “money” pages, or if they do have tables, not making them mobile-friendly.
 Fixing this can often result in a decent uptick in conversions in a short period of time.

 - Monetization improvements.
 Can money be made just by adding in a new monetization method?
 There are always sites out there with a large amount of traffic, but not display ads, or worse, a display ad network that doesn’t pay very well (Adsense for example).
 Some of the best purchases we’ve made have been ones where we’ve instantly increased the revenue a site generates, just by switching up the ad network in place.

 - Traffic improvements.
-Similarly, there are quite a lot of sites that would perform well with other traffic sources, such as Pinterest, yet have nothing in place, or are under optimized.
-Adding one of these traffic sources in is a more long term play and never guaranteed to work, but definitely goes down as potential upside.
+Similarly, there are quite a lot of sites that would perform well with other traffic sources, such as Pinterest, yet have nothing in place, or are under-optimized.
+Adding one of these traffic sources is a more long-term play and never guaranteed to work, but definitely goes down as potential upside.

 And here’s some things that you may want to avoid when evaluating potential:

 - Improving a funnel.
 This is a mistake we’ve made and seen others make too.
 When you’re good at funnels and marketing, you generally assume you can improve an existing funnel.
 It’s never a guarantee though.
 Aside from increasing pricing or fixing obvious holes/flaws in a funnel, it can be very hard to accurately predict if you will be able to successfully improve a funnel.
 You could consider it potential upside, but don’t ever make a purchase based on the assumption you’ll improve the funnel, and therefore the purchase is justified.